Web Design Practices That Frustrate SEO Pros

 Budget restraints limit their chances to compete.
 Less experienced website owners become frustrated quickly because they are unaware of all the pieces of the puzzle.

 One of the top lessons we have learned in the last two decades is that it takes a skilled team to build a successful website.
-And, they need to work together.
+They need to work together.

 Holistic SEO & Usability

-There used to be two camps.
+There used to be two opposing camps.

 You were either a web designer with a graphic design background wanting to design visually appealing, creative webpages, or you were a search engine marketer focused on optimizing webpages to rank well in search engines.